About City Merchant

 Having spent a fair bit of time shopping, we decided to get dinner before going home.
 A quick browse on 5PM brought the City Merchant to our attention.
 We had a look online at the menu before booking and that was it.
 We received a warm welcome when we arrived and our every need was met by friendly and attentive staff.
 The food was delicious and it was a very enjoyable experience.
 Our first visit but definitely not our last.

-Prime Scottish seafood and steak account for the popularity of Glasgow’s City Merchant Restaurant and, as the venture sails happily into its third decade, it shows no sign of floundering.
-An atmospheric restaurant in the centre of Glasgow’s fashionable Merchant City district, the City Merchant is pleasantly decked out with rustic wooden fittings and a subtle Celtic motif.
+Prime Scottish seafood and steak account for the popularity of Glasgow’s City Merchant restaurant and since its establishment in 1988, it shows no sign of floundering.
+An atmospheric restaurant on Candleriggs in the centre of Glasgow’s fashionable Merchant City district, the City Merchant is pleasantly decked out with rustic wooden fittings and a subtle Celtic motif.
 As popular with corporate diners as it is for romantic dinners, is handily located for Glasgow city centre’s offices and nearby theatres and concert halls.

 Local produce, Scottish cuisine